-D Lah The concept of God and the ethical autonomy 5 18 of a human being
+D 03 Turnšek The Concept of God and the Ethical Autonomy of 5 a Human Being

 God is not an indifferent factor in a human being's ethical and moral principles.
 The image of God is a precondition for a person's moral activities and vice versa, therefore the understanding of autonomous or theonomous ethics and morale is based on a study of Biblical and theological traditions.
 According to the Second Vatican Council and its perception of "the autonomy of earthly existence" God is regarded by people as an unobtainable foundation of ethical creativity and responsibility.
 The aim of the research is to show which images of God encourage a person's ethical autonomy and co-responsibility and which of them produce the opposite effect.